legal resources necessary to hold negligent facilities accountable.

-Woodley Manor Health and Rehab Center
+Woodley Manor Health and Rehabilitation Center

 Both the State of Alabama and the Centers for Medicare and Medicaid Services (CMS) conduct routine investigations, inspections, and surveys of every nursing facility statewide.
 Their efforts identify minor to severe violations and deficiencies that require prompt corrections and adjustments.
 When the deficiencies are found, the nursing home investigators review the policies and procedures at the facility to show evidence why citation and monetary fines should be issued.